char0n/vladimirgorej.com/_posts/2021-03-07-how-to-validate-openapi-definitions-in-swagger-editor-using-github-actions.md

 tools to generate servers and clients in various programming languages, testing tools, and many other use cases.

 I took the above description of what OpenAPI is directly from [its specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.1.0.md).
-If you're one of the people who write OpenAPI definition by hand in [Swagger Editor](https://editor.swagger.io/), this article was written just for yo.
+If you're one of the people who write OpenAPI definition by hand in [Swagger Editor](https://editor.swagger.io/), this article was written just for you.

 A couple of years ago, I worked with [Ubiquiti Inc](https://www.ui.com/).
 We were producing great wireless hardware solutions with embedded UIs.
 I was fortunate to have joined the company when a cross hardware configuration system